 To learn more about minority organ donation and transplantation visit the link below.

-To learn more about the process of organ and tissue donation visit the link below.
+To learn more about the cause or how you can help check out the link below.

 July 11th is World Population Day.
 This day is organized by the United Nations and each year has a different theme.
 2016’s Population Day theme is Investing in Teenage Girls.
 In 1989 the United Nations created this day to bring a focus to population issues.

 Around the world teenage girls face many issues.
 In many countries teenage girls are considered ready for marriage, children, or to be pushed into the real world.
 Girls at this age are often forced out of school which can be very detriemental to their futures.
 These girls also suffer from a lack of health information.
 They lack many of the resources necessary to properly care for themselves.
 This issue is even worse for girls of ethnic minorities or those living in poverty.
 “Yet when teenage girls are empowered, when they know about their rights and are given the tools to succeed, they become agents of positive change in their communities.”